innoobijr/adjointschool-24-cp/submission.md

 * confluent [^2]  iff
 $x \xrightarrow{\text{\*}} z \xleftarrow{\text{\*}} y \implies x\downarrow y$*

-Whether a string, terms, or graph, rewriting system are mechanisms for computing stepwise transformation of objects.
-A term rewriting systems (TRS) is an abstract reduction system where the objects are first-order terms and wher ethe reduction relation is presented as reduction rules or rewrite rules.
+Whether a string, term, or graph, rewriting system are mechanisms for computing stepwise transformations of objects.
+A term rewriting systems (TRS) is an abstract reduction system where the objects are first-order terms and where the reduction relation is presented as reduction or rewrite rules.
 The canonical term rewriting systems were viewed as decision procedures for proving the validity of equalities in first-order equational theories.

-**Term rewriting and all that!**
+**III.c Term rewriting and all that!**

+**Definition 4** (Term Rewriting System).
+A rewrite or reduction rule is an identity $l \equiv r$ where $l$ is not a variable  and all the varialbles in $r$ are also in $l$.
+A term rewriting system is a set of a pairs consisting of the set of rewrite rules and a $\Sigma$ definition the non-logical symbols of the grammar.

 How do we know when any two arbitrary terms (from some grammar) are equivalent and why should we care if any two terms are equivalent?
-One approach to answer this question is start from both terms and search exhaustively search until we find term in a set of finite paths that &#x2019;generalizes&#x2019; the two term - a process akin to anti-unification.
-The other would be to use a set of rules to reduce both terms to their normal forms and then testing those normal forms are joinable/equivalent - akin to unification.
+One approach to answer this question is start from both terms and search exhaustively search until we find term in a set of finite paths that &#x2019;generalizes&#x2019; the two terms - a process akin to anti-unification.
+The other would be to use a set of rules to reduce both terms to their normal forms and then testing that those normal forms are joinable/equivalent - akin to unification.
 This is the task of confluence tests.
-From this description, it seems clear that it is difficult to prove confluence if our reductions steps never terminate.
+From this description, its clear that it is difficult to prove confluence if our reductions steps never terminate.
-Therefore it seems intuitive that termination is necessary to prove confluence.
+Therefore its intuitive that termination is necessary to prove confluence.
 This is in essence what we learn about term rewriting
 systems: *confluence is undecidable for non-terminating term rewrite systems*.
 However we find that in term graph rewriting, it is possible